fbgallet/roam-extension-live-ai-assistant/README.md

   - fuzzy search or syntactic variation using the `*` symbol after a word (or by explicit request),
   - semantic variations with `~` after a mode (synonyms, related terms, broader terms, or a custom variation defined in your prompt).

   These variations can be included in the initial query or applied after the first round of results via a menu.
 By default, if no results are found, the agent will first try fuzzy search, then semantic variations until at least one result is found.
+In settings, you can also force "always fuzzy", "always synonyms" or "always all semantic variations".

   Examples of request: